Tofacitinib: History

 In November 2012, the FDA approved tofacitinib for treatment of rheumatoid arthritis.
-Two rheumatologists interviewed by the magazine Nature Biotechnology complained that they were "shocked" and "disappointed" at the $2,055 a month wholesale price.

 A 2014 study showed that tofacitinib treatment was able to convert white fat tissues into more metabolically active brown fat, suggesting it may have potential applications in the treatment of obesity.

 In November 2012, the FDA approved tofacitinib to treat adults with moderately to severely active rheumatoid arthritis who have had an inadequate response to, or who are intolerant of, methotrexate.
 The FDA approved only the five-mg, twice-daily dose on the grounds that a higher dose was not considered to have an adequate risk-to-benefit ratio.

+In September 2020, the FDA approved tofacitinib for the treatment of children and adolescents two years of age and older with active polyarticular course juvenile idiopathic arthritis.

+In December 2021, the FDA approved tofacitinib for the treatment of adults with active ankylosing spondylitis.

 As of June 2021, tofacitinib is available as a generic medicine in the US.

 Society and culture

+Economics

+Pfizer reported revenue of US$1.703 billion for Xeljanz in 2023.
+In 2023, the Institute for Clinical and Economic Review (ICER) identified Xeljanz as one of five high-expenditure drugs that experienced significant net price increases without new clinical evidence to justify the hikes.
+Specifically, Xeljanz's wholesale acquisition cost rose by 6%, leading to an additional $72 million in costs to U.S. payers.

 Names

 Tofacitinib is marketed as Xeljanz except for Russia, where it is marketed as Jaquinus.